Download the Onshape Mobile App

 So, how could an engineer optimize their design process early on?

 At the CAD level, you can use Onshape to bring up any existing design from your library and begin implementing changes with your team right in your web browser.
-For instance, once you come up with an initial shelf design, you can share a link to the design with the rest of your team so everyone can inspect and suggest improvements.
-With Onshape, everything is readily available and can be accessed from anywhere.
+For instance, once you come up with an initial design, you can share a link to it with the rest of your team so everyone can inspect and suggest improvements.
+With Onshape's cloud-native platform, everything is readily available and can be accessed from anywhere.

 By the time you have your design ready for testing, you'd probably start thinking about building prototypes.
 However, prior to that, you can run quick FEA simulations inside Onshape to test your design virtually simply by switching tabs on your web browser.

-Via a quick and intuitive setup, you can take advantage of Onshape Simulation capabilities and gain valuable design insights.
+Via a quick and intuitive setup, you can take advantage of Onshape's built-in simulation capabilities and gain valuable design insights.
 Within seconds, you can immediately see the most sensitive areas of your design.
 In our example, the simulation results in Figure 2 show that the central part of the shelf is massively deforming by 3 mm, which is already 60% of its thickness.

 Figure 2: Onshape Simulation results show shelf deformation.